Chapter 1.15

 If you do not contest the violation but believe that there are mitigating circumstances, you will have the burden to prove by a preponderance of the evidence that mitigating circumstances exist.
 By seeking mitigation, you will be deemed to have committed the offense, and you will not be entitled to subpoena witnesses.

-A failure to respond to this notice or to appear at a hearing you have requested will result in a default being entered against you for the amount of the penalty set forth in this notice and you will lose the right to any adjudication or appeal.
+A failure to respond to this notice or to appear at a hearing you have requested will result in a default being entered against you for the amount of the penalty set forth in this notice.

 You are required to respond to this notice by signing it below and stating your response.
-Your failure to sign below is a default and will eliminate your right to any mitigation, adjudication or appeal.
+Your failure to sign below is a default and will eliminate your right to any mitigation, or adjudication.

 DATED: __________________